RPC Message

 2MessagenoError message string

-3DatanoArbitrary payload, can be used for example for exception localization aditional info.
+3DatanoArbitrary payload, can be used for example for exception localization additional info.

 ValueNameDescription